gskishan004/Document-Identifier/README.md

 -t : train the model

+* After the model is trained press Ctrl + C and run the following command from object_detection dir (where XXXX is highest checkpoint number)
+* python export_inference_graph.py --input_type image_tensor --pipeline_config_path training/faster_rcnn_inception_v2_pets.config --trained_checkpoint_prefix training/model.ckpt-XXXX --output_directory inference_graph

 -i : use another dir for input (By default input dir is taken as input)

 # Tasks:

 ## On Going:
+- [ ] remove dependency on user for running set pythonpath
-- [ ] Integrate trainig code with main.py
+- [ ] remove dependency on user for running export_inference_graph
-- [ ] Code to simplify training by removing manual steps involved
 - [ ] Get Keys for GCP

 ## Done: